EMT shaken by Ocean City drowning victim he pulled from water

 On July 10, Wheelock, 43, of Parsippany, Morris County, was enjoying a few moments of solitude near the 10th Street beach after his three children and six nieces and nephews went back to the family’s vacation home where 20 of them were staying.
 At 6:21 p.m., his wife texted him to come back to the family’s vacation home and help with dinner.
 While packing up his belongings, Wheelock said he heard someone yelling about 30 feet to his right.
 He turned to see two people in the water, one of whom seemed to be floating “but not doing good,” he said.

-Wheelock started walking in the direction of the distressed swimmers — a young boy and his father — when a wave lifted a "totally submerged" body into view.
+Wheelock started walking in the direction of the distressed swimmers — a son and his father — when a wave lifted a “totally submerged” body into view.
 Wheelock said he directed two people to call 911 immediately.
-He and Eric Gerber raced into the water and, along with the boy, pulled the father, Heriberto Roman, on to the beach.
+He and Eric Gerber raced into the water and, along with the son, pulled the father, Heriberto Roman, on to the beach.

 LOWER TOWNSHIP — Police are investigating a possible drowning in the Cox Hall Creek Wildlife…